nemoarchive/documentation/download_restricted.md

 # Accessing Controlled Access Data

 In addition to the public data available via the NeMO HTTP Browser and the NeMO Data Portal, the archives also host a number of restricted, or controlled access, datasets.
-Here you will find available datasets, instructions for requesting access preliminary download account instructions.
+Here you will find available datasets, instructions for requesting access, and preliminary download account instructions.

 ### Restricted Datasets
+The following datasets will be the initial sets made available for controlled access.
+Additional datasets will be added as we receive Institutional Certification documents.
+If you think your dataset is missing, please contact hhuot@som.umaryland.edu.

 | Dataset | PI | Description | Funding Source |
 |---------|----|-------------|----------------|